jimbarcos/Overdose/README.md

 # Overdose - A Pharmacy Simulation Game

 ## Overview
 **Overdose** is an interactive simulation game designed to educate players about the daily responsibilities of a community pharmacist.
-The game emphasizes accuracy, time management, and problem-solving skills in a fast-paced environment.
+The game emphasizes time management, and problem-solving skills in a fast-paced environment.
 Inspired by the mechanics of *Overcooked*, **Overdose** presents engaging challenges while raising awareness about the crucial role pharmacists play in healthcare.

 ## Platform
 The game is developed using **Unity 3D (2022.3 LTS)** and programmed in **C#**.